xransum/gdorking/README.md

 ## Data Sources

 This repository auto-generates a list of all the latest Google Dorking queries from the Exploit DB archive.
-The queries are stored in the [data][data] directory in three different formats: text, JSON, and CSV.
+The queries are stored in the [data][data] directory in three different formats: text, markdown, and JSON.
+The data is updated on a weekly cadence.

 - [Text File][textdata]
+- [Markdown File][markdowndata]
 - [JSON File][jsondata]
 - [CSV File][csvdata]